 Please note that we are not the official web site for the State of Ohio Division of Travel and Tourism, Ohio Department of Natural Resources, Ohio Historical Society or any other Ohio state operated or non profit organization.
 OhioTraveler.com is produced by ZoneFree Publishing.

 Content for OhioTraveler's monthly editions comes from four sources: Freelance, staff, press releases and advertorials.
 Content includes articles, videos and advertisements.

-*OhioTraveler.com averaged more than 125,000 visits/month and 2 million hits/month during the most recent Ohio tourism season spanning April through November 2013.
-Over the past five years (60 consecutive months), the site has averaged more than 80,000 visits/month and 1.3 million hits/month, according to SmarterStats, a reputable third-party that measures this web site's total audience.
+*OhioTraveler.com averaged more than 125,000 visits/month and 1.7 million hits/month during the most recent Ohio tourism season spanning April through November.
+Over the past several years, the site has averaged approximately 90,000 visits/month and 1.5 million hits/month, according to SmarterStats, a reputable third-party that measures this web site's total audience.

 © Copyright 2000 - Present

 To UN-subscribe to OhioTraveler, contact us and clearly state "Unsubscribe."